wyliedavid1984/budgetApp/README.md

 AS AN avid traveller
 I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling

 This project is a fullstack application that tracks the users workouts and provides visual data to track progress.
 The application uses node.js, express, MongoDB and mongoose.
 It also makes use of indexedDB to store things while offline.
+To add in functionality while off line it makes use of service worker application and manifest to apply offline native app look.

 GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit